Stacked Bar Charts in PowerPoint: When to Use Stacked vs 100% Stacked

 | "Other" category | Gray |

-Key principle: Same color = same category throughout the entire deck.
+Same color must mean the same category throughout the entire deck.

 4-6 segments maximum.
 More creates visual noise.
 Group minor items into "Other."